siri2moon/amana/readme.md

     | Amana Domain
     |--------------------------------------------------------------------------
     |
-    | This is the subdomain where Horizon will be accessible from.
+    | This is the subdomain where Amana will be accessible from.
 If this
     | setting is null, Amana will reside under the same domain as the
     | application.
 Otherwise, this value will serve as the subdomain.
     |